tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/08_Consent/05_03_Customer_OptIn_or_OptOut.md

 ### Opt-In or Opt-Out of Consents

-When a user changes consent topic preferences (example: from opt-in to opt-out), a dialog box displays to confirm the selection.
-This dialog box includes the opt-in or opt-out text defined in the consent configuration.

 **Opt-In to a Consent**

 Locate a Consent in the Consents table.
 Under the ACTIONS column, turn the On/Off slider to On to opt-in to the selected Consent.